spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/3-continuous-deployment/1-cd-basics.md

   ** Type: `task`
   \*\* URI: `maven://org.springframework.cloud.task.app:timestamp-task:2.1.0.RELEASE`

 Besides having multiple versions, Spring Cloud Data Flow needs to know which version to run on the next launch.
 This is indicated by setting a version to be the default version.
 Whatever version of a task application is configured as the default version is the one to be run on the next launch request.
-You can see which version is the default in the UI as this image shows:
+You can see which version is the default in the UI, as follows:

 <img src="images/scdf-task-default-version.png" alt="Task Application Default Version" width="740"/>

 ## Task Launch Lifecycle

 Before the CD support for Tasks in SCDF, when the request to launch a task was received, Spring Cloud Data Flow would deploy the application (if needed) and run it.
-If the application was being run on a platform that did not need to have the application deployed every time (CloudFoundry for example), the previously deployed application was used.
+If the application was being run on a platform that did not need to have the application deployed every time (Cloud Foundry, for example), the previously deployed application was used.
 This flow has changed starting from 2.3.
 The following image shows what happens when a task launch request comes in now:

 <img src="images/scdf-task-launch-flow.png" alt="Flow For Launching A Task" width="740"/>

-There are three main flows to consider in the preceding diagram.
-Launching the first time or launching with no changes is one.
-The other is launching when there are changes.
+There are three main flows to consider in the preceding diagram:

+- Launching the first time or launching with no changes is one
+- Launching when there are changes but the task is not running
+- Launching when there are changes but the task is running

 We look at the flow with no changes first.

 ### Launch a Task With No Changes

-1\.
-A launch request comes into to Data Flow.
+1. A launch request comes into Data Flow.
 Data Flow determines that an upgrade is not required, since nothing has changed (no properties, deployment properites, or versions have changed since the last execution).

-5\.
-On platforms that cache a deployed artifact (CloudFoundry at the writing of this documentation), Data Flow checks whether the application was previously deployed.
+1. On platforms that cache a deployed artifact (Cloud Foundry at the time of this writing), Data Flow checks whether the application was previously deployed.

-6\.
-If the application needs to be deployed, Data Flow does the deployment of the task application.
+1. If the application needs to be deployed, Data Flow deploys the task application.

-7\.
-Data Flow launches the application.
+1. Data Flow launches the application.

-That flow is the default behavior and occurs every time a request comes in if nothing has changed.
-It is important to note that this is the same flow that Data Flow has always executed for launching of tasks.
+This flow is the default behavior and, if nothing has changed, occurs every time a request comes in.
+Note that this is the same flow that Data Flow has always executed for launching tasks.

 ### Launch a Task With Changes That Is Not Currently Running

-The second flow to consider when launching a task is whether there was a change in any of the task application version, application properties, or deployment properties.
+The second flow to consider when launching a task is whether there was a change in the task application version, the application properties, or the deployment properties.
 In this case, the following flow is executed:

-1\.
-A launch request comes into Data Flow.
-Data Flow determines that an upgrade is required since there was a change in either task application version, application properties, or deployment properties.
+1. A launch request comes into Data Flow.
+Data Flow determines that an upgrade is required, since there was a change in either task application version, application properties, or deployment properties.

-2\.
-Data Flow checks to see whether another instance of the task definition is currently running.
+1. Data Flow checks to see whether another instance of the task definition is currently running.

-4\.
-If there is not another instance of the task definition currently running, the old deployment is deleted.
+1. If there is not another instance of the task definition currently running, the old deployment is deleted.

-5\.
-On platforms that cache a deployed artifact (CloudFoundry at the writing of this documentation), Data Flow checks whether the application was previously deployed (this check will evaluate to `false` in this flow since the old deployment was deleted).
+1. On platforms that cache a deployed artifact (Cloud Foundry at the time of this writing), Data Flow checks whether the application was previously deployed (this check evaluates to `false` in this flow, since the old deployment was deleted).

-6\.
-Data Flow does the deployment of the task application with the updated values (new application version, new merged properties, and new merged deployment properties).
+1. Data Flow does the deployment of the task application with the updated values (new application version, new merged properties, and new merged deployment properties).

-7\.
-Data Flow launches the application.
+1. Data Flow launches the application.

 This flow is what fundamentally enables continuous deployment for Spring Cloud Data Flow.

 ### Launch a Task With Changes While Another Instance Is Running

 The last main flow is when a launch request comes to Spring Cloud Data Flow to do an upgrade but the task definition is currently running.
 In this case, the launch is blocked due to the requirement to delete the current application.
-On some platforms (CloudFoundry at the writing of this document), deleting the application causes all currently running applications to be shut down.
+On some platforms (Cloud Foundry at the time of this writing), deleting the application causes all currently running applications to be shut down.
 This feature prevents that from happening.
 The following process describes what happens when a task changes while another instance is running:

-1\.
-A launch request comes into to Data Flow.
-Data Flow determines that an upgrade is required, since there was a change in either task application version, application properties, or deployment properties.
+1. A launch request comes into to Data Flow.
+Data Flow determines that an upgrade is required, since there was a change in any one of task application version, application properties, or deployment properties.

-2\.
-Data Flow checks to see whether another instance of the task definition is currently running.
+1. Data Flow checks to see whether another instance of the task definition is currently running.

-3\.
-Data Flow prevents the launch from happening because other instances of the task definition are running.
+1. Data Flow prevents the launch from happening because other instances of the task definition are running.

 NOTE: Any launch that requires an upgrade of a task definition that is running at the time of the request is blocked from executing due to the need to delete any currently running tasks.

 ### Example of Continuous Deployment

-We now have the `timestamp` application registered in the `Application Registry` with two versions `2.1.0.RELEASE` and `2.1.1.RELEASE`.
+We now have the `timestamp` application registered in the `Application Registry` with two versions: `2.1.0.RELEASE` and `2.1.1.RELEASE`.

 ```bash
 dataflow:>app list --id task:timestamp